PowerShellEmpire/PowerTools/README.md

     Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
+    Invoke-SearchFiles              -   search a local or remote path for files with specific terms in the name

 ## net * Functions: